herrhotzenplotz/gcli/README.md

 # GCLI

-Simple and portable CLI tool for interacting with GitHub and GitLab from the command line.
+Simple and portable CLI tool for interacting with GitHub, GitLab and Gitea from the command line.

 ![](docs/screenshot-02.png)

 ## Why?

 The official GitHub CLI tool only supports GitHub.
-I wanted a simple unified tool for both GitHub and GitLab because every forge does things differently yet all build on Git and purposefully break with its philosophy.
+I wanted a simple unified tool for various git forges such as GitHub and GitLab because every forge does things differently yet all build on Git and purposefully break with its philosophy.

 Also, the official tool from Github is written in Go, which does manual [DNS